mricon/lce-talk/talk.rst

     so-called "rainbow tables," which are huge lookup tables of hashes and corresponding plaintext strings.
 Unless it's a really, really good password (and they rarely are), chances are that an md5 hash of it is already in a rainbow table somewhere.
+And even if it is a really, really good password, brute-forcing md5 hashes is becoming dirt-cheap.

   Use salted passwords
     The annoying thing, this is a problem that has been solved many-many